grofz/aoc2023/README.md

 Find a minuimum path of a carriage with minimum and maximum streak of direct path through a 2D heat map.
 Using Djikstra with priority queue to obtain a fast solution.

+## Day 18: Lavaduct Lagoon
+Similar to Day 10, use Shoelace's formula to calculate the area enclosed by a polygon